-That said, mixing in the butter wasn’t as easy as the pouch suggested and after a few stirs of the spoon, I told the girls to just get their hands in there to mix instead!
+When using the cookie mixes, we discovered that mixing in the butter wasn’t as easy as the pouch suggested.
+After a few stirs of the spoon, I told the girls to just get their hands in there to mix instead!
 Within seconds, the dough started to come together and they had so much fun squishing it with their bare hands instead of using the spoon.

 We dumped the cookie dough onto a well floured baking mat and I let the girls roll it out by taking turns.
-While one girl rolled the dough, the other was rolling up the peanut butter balls for the Peanut Blossom cookies.
-As they went back and forth between the batches, we did a simple wipe down using Huggies® Wipes to keep our hands neat.
-At one point, I even had to use a wipe to clean flour off of Little Pea’s forehead!
-That girl loved this activity and really got into the joy of making a mess.
+While one girl rolled the dough, the other was rolling up the peanut butter balls for the peanut blossom cookies.

-I think the hardest part on the girls was waiting for the gingerbread to cool before they could decorate it.
-I distracted them by putting them to work unwrapping the chocolate kisses for the Peanut Blossoms.
+I think the hardest part for the girls was waiting on the gingerbread to cool before they could decorate it.
+I distracted them by putting them to work unwrapping the chocolate kisses for the peanut blossoms.
 And of course there was plenty of sampling of the different candy decorations to make sure they were “just right.”

 I couldn’t believe how many cookies we were able to mix together by using such simple mixes and ingredients.
 The cookie tray turned out super cute and it was just the right amount of treats for us to manage in an afternoon.
 We plan to do another big baking day at the start of the Christmas break from school so that we have a nice variety of treats for the family that will be coming in to visit.